plp13/qman/README.md

 $ git clone -b main https://github.com/plp13/qman qman
 ```

+[Tagged releases](https://github.com/plp13/qman/tags) with tarballs are also
+available, starting with version 1.2.1.

 ## Dependencies
 Qman is written in plain C, and thus requires a compiler such as `gcc` or
 `clang`.
 Its only required library dependencies are `glibc`, `ncurses`, `hinit`,